9 steps to help raising happy kids

 When you ask any set of parents what do they desire for their kids, the common reply is “happiness.”
-We all want our kids to be happy.
+We all want our kids to be happy or raising happy kids.

 Now there are lots of resources telling you how to raise smart kids and successful kids, but no one tells you how to raise “happy, joyful” kids!
 That’s where Naren’s insights, elucidated beautifully in the video “Happy by myself” comes in.
 He also lists tips on helping kids be happy on their own in his book, Essentials of Parenting.